Wuwei9536/FastRTC/README.md

 - Open `localhost:3000` in browser
 - If you want to use a client on another computer/network, make sure you publish your server on an HTTPS connection.

+## Notice

+You need add your STUN/TURN infrastructure in server.js

 ## Contributing

 Pull Requests are welcome!